nariox/ASUS-PRIME-Z390-A-HACKINTOSH-Clover-iGPU-with-dGPU-UHD630-RX580/README.md

 - Audio: Realtek® ALC S1220A 8-Channel High Definition Audio

 ## Comments
 This Hackintosh build guide is NOT GUARANTEED 100% fully working in your conditions.
-This guide has been tested on MacOS Mojave 10.14.4-6 and 10.15.0-3 on an AMD dGPU.
+This guide has been tested on MacOS Mojave, Catalina and Big Sur on an AMD dGPU.

 As far as I have been able to test, everything works well except Thunderbolt devices stop working after sleep (but work on boot, tested with Thunderbolt Display and TB3->TB1 adapter).